openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 There are multiple monitoring solutions that Addons currently use:

 * AppSRE have their monitoring stack for SaaS services, which they plan to migrate to UWM
   * MSO is planned to have feature parity with UWM with the exception of global view with Platform Monitoring.
-We will initially use federation to close this gap (See )
+We will initially use federation to close this gap (See [Scraping Metrics From Platform Components section](#scraping-metrics-from-platform-components)).
 * Platform Monitoring
   * The PM stack cannot be used for user/managed service monitoring anyway.
 Therefore no migration is predicted so far.
 * Observability Operator